 Consistent with our long term work in other countries, we note that as we continue our dental presence with these children over time, the numbers of emergencies and extractions diminish as overall oral health improves, allowing us more time to provide preventive and restorative services.
 The KIDS professional team is an international group of individuals joining us from California, New York, New Jersey, Pennsylvania, Cambodia, Scandinavia, the Netherlands, Australia, Germany, Great Britain, and Japan.

-In 2009 KIDS travelled to The Philippines to begin our third dental project.
+Each year a KIDS team travels to The Philippines to undertake a dental project.
 We currently serve one of the larger squatter areas located in the town of Taguig, which is part of Metro Manila, caring for children who live in makeshift houses in the poorest part of the city.
-During the past three years KIDS has treated children who live in the “Smokey Mountain”, the huge Payatas garbage dump.
+During past years KIDS has treated children who live in the “Smokey Mountain”, the huge Payatas garbage dump.
 We also work with sexually abused children who are sheltered in two different orphanages.
 As with all KIDS dental projects, the poorest of the poor children are provided with quality pro-bono dental care.
 KIDS’ dental project in the Philippines treats 1000 children each year.

 After two assessment trips in 2014 and 2015, a small, highly experienced KIDS team of dentists and non-dental helpers visited the island of Santo Antao.
 Working in the remote Ribera Grande province of the island, they worked tirelessly to meet the huge need found there.
 Despite a well-organised school system and good nutrition, the children of the region have only minimal access to dental care and so many treatment needs occur.
-During their five-day visit the KIDS 2016 team saw 1232 children, treated 532, extracted 1228 teeth and performed 60 restorations.
-A full team plans to return in 2017 to continue the good work!
+Larger KIDS teams returned to the island in 2016 and 2017, enabling them to screen more than 2000 children and treat those in greatest need.